Below are the Frequently Asked Questions (FAQ) from our prospective and current learners.

 Q: What makes Nightingale College stand apart from other colleges?

-Personalized Attention/Dedicated Faculty – Staff and faculty are committed to connecting with each learner on a personal level to facilitate learning.
+- Personalized Attention/Dedicated Faculty – Staff and faculty committed to connecting with each learner on a personal level to facilitate learning.

-NCLEX Preparation – Standardized exams, NCLEX live reviews, individualized remediation plans.
+- Licensing Exam Preparation – Standardized exams, practice exams, NCLEX live reviews, individualized remediation plans, and a dedicated one-on-one NCLEX Success Coach.

-Q: What are the General Education (GE) Requirements for admissions to the College?
+Q: What are the General Education (GE) requirements for admission into Nightingale College programs?

 Q: How is acceptance into the program decided?

-- An admissions advisor will meet with you to help you decide whether you are a good candidate for the ADN program and whether the program is right for you.
+- An admissions advisor will meet with you to help you decide if you are a good candidate for the program you’re considering and if the program matches your needs.

-- It will be determined which DDC location would work best for you.
+- Your advisor will determine which Supervised On-ground Field Experience (SOFE) location or remote track would work best for you.

-- Information on the application, commitment statement, and the entrance standardized test score will be used to evaluate each applicant.
+- Information on your application, commitment statement, and entrance standardized test score will be used to evaluate your suitability for the program.

 Q: What is the cost of tuition?

-Q: Do you have financial aid and other financial resources?
+Q: Does Nightingale College provide financial aid and other financial resources for learners?

 Various types of financial aid are available to qualified learners